tramcar/tramcar/README.md

 The above will scan through all jobs across all sites and expire out any jobs older than the site's `expire_after` value.
 Ideally, the above should be scheduled with cron so that jobs are expired in a consistent manner.

+## Support

+Found a bug or need help with installation?
+Please feel free to create an [issue](https://github.com/wfhio/tramcar/issues/new) or drop into [Slack](http://tramcar.slack.com/) and we will assist when we are online.